Monte Cueva

 February 28, 2011 Travel

-I was in Maasin City last weekend to represent a group that is promoting Quarant'Ore or 40 hour vigils in front of the Holy Eucharist, which is a movement for people to return to prayers 25 years after EDSA.
+I recently visited Maasin City to represent a group promoting Quarant'Ore, a movement advocating 40-hour vigils in front of the Holy Eucharist, encouraging people to return to prayers 25 years after EDSA.

-The jump-off point is less than a 15 minutes ride from the town plaza.
-It is located on the hills of Barangay Rizal.
-From the jump-off, pilgrims take around 400 steps to reach a small cave called the Shrine of the Precious Blood.
+It is situated on the hills of Barangay Rizal and the jump-off point is less than a 15-minute ride from the town plaza.
+From there, pilgrims ascend approximately 400 steps to reach a small cave known as the Shrine of the Precious Blood.

 The Welcome Arch